 Other teacher favorites: Trader Joe’s gift cards are super practical.
 Treat your teacher to a University Village gift card — it’s good for any store there.

 Not sure where to get a gift card?
-No one ever turns down cold, hard cash.
+Cold hard cash is the “gift card” accepted anywhere.
 Now, about the amount.
 Teachers say $5 and a nice note is wonderful.
 If you want to be really generous, $25.
 The consensus: They are grateful for any amount.

 “The fact that parents and kids even think to get us something is amazing,” says one teacher.
 “I know I speak for most teachers when I say that we don’t expect gifts, so anything that comes our way is very much appreciated.
 It’s corny, I know, but it really is the thought that counts.”